-Lastly, do remember that using Tor can already be considered suspicious activity67, and its use could be considered malicious by some68.
+Lastly, do remember that using Tor can already be considered suspicious activity79, and its use could be considered malicious by some80.

-This guide will later propose some mitigations to such attacks by changing your origin from the start (using public wifi's for instance).
-But such attacks are usually carried by highly skilled, highly resourceful, and motivated adversaries and might be out of scope from this guide.
+This guide will later propose some mitigations to such attacks by changing your origin from the start (using public wi-fi's for instance).
+Remember that such attacks are usually carried by highly skilled, highly resourceful, and motivated adversaries and are out of scope from this guide.